 Growing up in the church, I have heard many differing opinions on the topic of alcohol.
 Some argue that the Bible condemns drinking alcohol of any kind.
 I even had a professor in college who argued that Jesus turned water into grape juice, not wine.
 Most would agree that the Bible condemns drunkenness, but many teach that drinking in moderation is not a sin.
-Some would even go as far to say that drinking is often celebrated in Scripture.
+Some would even go as far as to say that drinking is often celebrated in Scripture.
 So what does the Bible really have to say about alcohol?

 *This post contains affiliate links.
 Click here to read my full disclosure policy.